bobvan/micropython-stubs/docs/22_vscode.md

-# VSCode and Pylance or Pyright
+# VS Code and Pylance or Pyright

-VSCode  uses Pylance, and optionally a linter such as pylint or mypy.
+VS Code uses Pylance, and optionally a linter such as pylint or mypy.

 ## Install the stubs from PyPi.

 `pip install -U micropython-<port>-stubs`
 For details see [Using stubs](20_using.md).

-## Configure VSCode & Pylance.
+## Configure VS Code & Pylance.

-VSCode allows the configuration to be set on **_workspace_**, folder or _user_ level.
+VS Code allows the configuration to be set on **_workspace_**, folder or _user_ level.
 I prefer setting it per workspace or folder as that allows different settings for different projects, but you could do either.

 ### Install the Python and Pylance extensions.
  1. Install the [Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python) from the marketplace.
 [Pylance](https://marketplace.visualstudio.com/items?itemName=ms-python.vscode-pylance) will be installed as an optional extension.